Skip to main content

 • monitor and review manual handling risk assessments when there is a reason to suppose that they are no longer valid due to accidents, changes in working conditions, personnel involved or a significant change in the manual handling operations affecting the nature of the task or the load

-• clearly identify manual handling requirements of each job role when recruiting staff so that appropriate Occupational Health assessment can be undertaken as part of pre-employment health screening
+• clearly identify manual handling requirements of each job role when recruiting colleagues so that appropriate occupational health assessment can be undertaken as part of pre-employment health screening

 • make reasonable adjustments for any known health problems or pregnancy which might have a bearing on an existing employee’s ability to carry out manual handling operations in safety